Modeling the Spread of Multiple Contagions on Multilayer Networks

-In the thermodynamic limit when the number of nodes approaches infinity, phase-transition occurs at $R_0=1$.
+In the thermodynamic limit when the number of nodes approaches infinity, a phase-transition occurs at $R_0=1$.
 If the basic reproduction number falls below the critical value ($R_0 < 1$), the infection dies out.
 For $R_0 > 1$ there is an epidemic in the population.
 At the phase transition, threshold for the transmission rate $\beta$ equals

 Note that in Eq.~(\ref{eq-beta-cr}) for a fixed value of $\gamma$, large value of $\lambda_{max}(A)$ implies vanishing threshold ($\beta_{cr} \to 0$).
-In other words, a network structure causes an absence of an epidemic threshold and its associated critical behavior.
-This phenomenon, which has been extensively studied in \cite{Pastor2001}, will be referred to as a \textit{network-driven absence of threshold} in epidemic models.
-For the contact process in random graphs with power law degree distributions, a rigorous proof for the vanishing epidemic threshold was provided in \cite{Durrett2009}.
+In other words, the network structure causes an absence of an epidemic threshold and its associated critical behavior.

 Models for multiple diseases that co-evolve in a network has recently been gaining attention \cite{Mark2005,Wei2013,Angel2014,Sahneh2014}.
 However, these diseases are often assumed to be mutually exclusive.
 While such models are usually discussed in the context of epidemics, they are more aptly used in studying belief propagation or product adoption, for example, in modeling competition in politics or competition in a marketplace.
 The generalization of the SIS model to arbitrary number of multiple contagions, however, has not yet been developed.
 In this paper we model the spread of multiple contagions on networks.
 We further assume that each contagion spreads over different spreading channels resulting in a \textit{multiple-contagion SIS model on a multilayer network}.